Start your day the best way – by meeting the Southern White Rhino crash!

 Worth more than gold and cocaine on the illegal black market, rhino horn is incorrectly thought to have medicinal properties which is leading to the species being killed at an alarming rate.
 The heartbreaking reality is one rhino is killed every six hours.
 Unless we act now, experts are predicting rhinos will be extinct in the next ten years.

 We’re proud to have consistently bred Southern White Rhinos, an important contribution to securing the future of this near-threatened species.
 We’re also working with The Australian Rhino Project to build a rhino sanctuary at Monarto Safari Park, to relocate up to thirty threatened rhinos from South Africa to Monarto where they will be protected.
-The Australian Rhino Project aims to help maintain a viable rhino insurance population outside of Africa, should the species become extinct.

 By purchasing a ticket to Meet the Rhinos, you are helping us actively fight to ensure these powerful giants stay a stampede ahead of extinction.
 To support us even further you can also adopt our Rhinos or make a tax deductible donation.